369th Infantry Regiment (United States): Assignment to the French Army

 While overseas, the Hellfighters saw enemy propaganda intended for them.
-It claimed Germans had done nothing wrong to blacks, and they should be fighting the USA, which had oppressed them for years.
+It claimed Germans had done nothing wrong to African Americans, and they should be fighting the US, which had oppressed them for years.
 It had the opposite of the intended effect.

 On 25 September 1918, the French 4th Army went on the offensive in conjunction with the American drive in the Meuse–Argonne.
 The 369th turned in a good account in heavy fighting, though they sustained severe losses.
 The unit captured the important village of Séchault.
-At one point the 369th advanced faster than French troops on their right and left flanks, and risked being cut off.
+At one point the 369th advanced faster than French troops on their right and left flanks and risked being cut off.
 By the time the regiment pulled back for reorganization, it had advanced 14 km through severe German resistance.

 In mid-October the regiment was moved to a quiet sector in the Vosges, and was stationed there on 11 November, the day of the Armistice.
 Six days later, the 369th made its last advance and on 26 November, reaching the banks of the river Rhine and becoming the first Allied unit to do so.
 The regiment was relieved on 12 December 1918 from assignment to the French 161st Division.
+When the regiment attempted to travel home on board the USS Virginia, the ship's captain, Henry Joseph Ziegemeier, had them removed "on the grounds that no blacks had ever traveled on an American battleship."
 It returned to the New York Port of Embarkation and was demobilized on 28 February 1919 at Camp Upton at Yaphank, New York, and returned to the New York Army National Guard.

 Honors

 One Medal of Honor and numerous Distinguished Service Crosses were awarded to members of the regiment.

-Perhaps the most celebrated man in the 369th was Pvt.
-Henry Johnson, a former Albany, New York, rail station porter, who earned the nickname "Black Death" for his actions in combat in France.
-In May 1918 Johnson and Pvt.
-Needham Roberts fought off a 24-man German patrol, though both were severely wounded.
-Johnson instructed Roberts to warn the French units of the approaching patrol, but Roberts returned to him after the Germans opened fire on their position.
-They battled together until a German grenade incapacitated Roberts, at which point Johnson made it his mission to hold the line and protect his fellow soldier.
-After they expended their ammunition, Johnson battled with grenades, then the butt of his rifle, and finally with a bolo knife.
-Reports suggest Johnson killed at least four German soldiers and might have wounded 30 others while sustaining at least 21 injuries.
-Over 100 men from the 369th were presented with American and/or French decorations.
-Among those honors Johnson was the first American to receive the Croix de Guerre.
+Pvt.
+Henry Johnson, a former rail station porter from Albany, New York, earned widespread acclaim in the 369th for his extraordinary feats in combat in France, leading to the moniker "Black Death".
+In May 1918, Johnson and Pvt.
+Needham Roberts valiantly repelled a 24-man German patrol, despite both sustaining severe injuries.
+Amidst the chaos, Johnson directed Roberts to alert the French units about the approaching enemy, but Roberts returned under gunfire.
+Together, they fought until a German grenade incapacitated Roberts.
+Undeterred, Johnson took it upon himself to maintain the defensive line and shield his comrade.
+With depleted ammunition, Johnson engaged the enemy using grenades, the rifle butt, and eventually a bolo knife.
+Reports suggest Johnson may have slain at least four German soldiers and wounded around 30 others, enduring at least 21 injuries himself.
+Recognizing their valor, over 100 men from the 369th received American and/or French decorations, with Johnson becoming the first American to be awarded the Croix de Guerre.

-On 13 December 1918, one month after Armistice day, the French government awarded the Croix de Guerre to 170 individual members of the 369th, and a unit citation was awarded to the entire regiment.
+On 13 December 1918, one month after Armistice Day, the French government awarded the Croix de Guerre to 170 individual members of the 369th, and a unit citation was awarded to the entire regiment.
 It was pinned to the unit's colors by General Lebouc.